NicoHood/IRLremote/README.md

 You can decode more than one protocol at the same time.

-The trick is to only check the border between logical zero and one to terminate the logic and rely on the lead/length/checksum as error correction.
+The trick is to only check the border between logical zero and one to terminate space/mark and rely on the lead/length/checksum as error correction.
 Lets say a logical 0 is 500ms and 1 is 1000ms.
 Then the border would be 750ms to get maximum recognition instead of using just 10%.

 Other protocols use different timings, leads, length, checksums so it shouldnt interfere with other protocols even with this method.

-This gives the library very small implementation but you can point into almost every possible direction in the room without worrying about wrong signals but still get correct one from very weird angels.
+This gives the library very small implementation with maximum recognition.
+You can point into almost every possible direction in the room without wrong signals.

 It saves a lot of ram because it decodes the signals "on the fly" when an interrupt occurs.
-Thatswhy you should not add too many protocols at once to exceed the time and miss the next signal.
+Thatswhy you should not add too many protocols at once to exceed the time of the next signal.
 However its so fast, its shouldnt make any difference since we are talking about ms, not us.

+Check ReceiveNECLed for a minimal implementation example.

 Version History
 ===============
 ```
-1.5.0 Release (xx.09.2014)
+1.5.0 Release (20.09.2014)
 * huge Ram and Flash improvements
 * new library structure
-* more compact code
+* more compact code/new structure
+* more than one protocol possible at the same time
+* customizable decoding functions

 1.4.7 Release (13.09.2014)
 * changed NEC to template